 Open houses are a bit of a controversial topic in real estate.
 Ask 10 real estate agents their thoughts on open houses and you’re likely to get 10 different opinions.
 As with most things, there are pros and cons to open houses.
 Understanding them will make the decision to do one or not a lot easier.
-If you’re a seller whose thinking of whether to do an open house or not these are the myths you need to dispel.
+If you are a seller whose thinking of whether to do an open house or not these myths you need to dispel.

 The most common objections people have to do an open house is the effort and money they believe it takes to do one.
 How much time and effort you put into it is entirely up to yourself.
 Your agent will know how to market a property based on the current market and the neighborhood, knowing what’s essential and what can be left out.
 For even easier and better results it also helps to hire a home staging expert.

 You don’t meet serious buyers at open houses

 Another big objection people have is that open houses only attract noisy and curious neighbors.
 No doubt, you will get some of those but most people who take the time out to see an open house have at least some interest.
 It only takes one serious buyer and if you can get enough people through the door you’re bound to find at least one.

 It’s not all good.
 Open houses have a lot of benefits but as with almost everything there are pros and cons.
 Thievery does happen and it’s hard to protect against when you have over a hundred people passing through in a day.
 The only real way to protect against this is to have most of your personal objects stored away.
 A home staging expert will typically have furniture and ornaments of their own which can be put in place for an open house.
 This will usually be recommended anyway as a way to make a home look more stylish and modern.